 FOMO is an acronym for “fear of missing out”.
 It taps into our innate desire to avoid feeling left out or missing out on something good.
 This could be an opportunity, an experience or an exclusive or discounted purchase when talking about sales.

 By creating a sense of urgency and highlighting the potential benefits of taking action, businesses could encourage customers to buy now rather than wait.

 Customers who feel like they might miss out on a good deal are more likely to make a purchase, even if they don’t necessarily need it.
-A time-bound sales campaign, for example, drives potential shoppers to the store, and an item sitting on a client’s wish list may be finally purchased.
+A time-bound sales campaign, for example, drives potential shoppers to your Shopify store, and an item sitting on a client’s wish list may be finally purchased.
 After all, the customer does not know when - and if - they will have the chance to get such a good bargain again.

 Additionally, FOMO can be used to increase brand awareness and create a sense of community around a product or service.
 If everyone on social media posts about how they found out about that deal and how crazy good the product is, other customers will follow suit to be part of the conversation.

 Who are you trying to reach with your marketing?
 What are their needs and wants?
 Once you clearly understand your target audience, you can start tailoring your marketing messages to appeal to them.
 Such research is valid throughout a marketing plan and is especially important in this case.
 For millennials, for example, FOMO is a real phenomenon.
 They grew up with social media and the constant need to be connected, so they want to stay ahead of the curve.
 When it comes to e-commerce, they’re always on the lookout for the latest trends and the best deals.
 They’re also more likely to make impulse purchases.

 2. Use social media & social proof to your advantage.